 Our measurement tools are comprised of a combination of methods.
 The research methods and theory knowledge SLOs , as well as the completion of conference papers/ publications skills SLOs, are measured by the graduate faculty who teach the advanced-level seminars and set the targeted requirements.
-Successful master's theses are measured by either a pass or an unsatisfactory as determined by a committee of graduate faculty.
+Successful master's examinations are measured by either a pass or an unsatisfactory as determined by a committee of graduate faculty.

-The knowledge SLO pertaining to expert knowledge of Greek and Roman languages, literatures, and cultures is measured by qualified faculty in the seminar offerings and, additionally, by way of comprehensive examinations of the student's knowledge of a reading list of primary sources in both Greek and Latin, and, likewise, of the student's understanding of the major trends, facts, and issues of both Greek and Roman literature.
+The knowledge SLO pertaining to expert knowledge of Latin language, literature, and Roman cultures is measured by qualified faculty in the seminar offerings and, additionally, by way of comprehensive examinations of the student's knowledge of a reading list of primary sources in Latin, and, likewise, of the student's understanding of the major trends, facts, and issues of Latin language and literature and Roman history and civilization.
 Examinations are graded according to a department rubric which is appended below.

-Job placement skills are measured through the placement in secondary school teaching positions, admission to PhD programs, and no placement.
-Placement in high school teaching positions and admission to PhD programs exceeds or meets expectations.
+Job placement skills are measured through the placement in secondary school teaching positions or no placement.
+Placement in high school teaching positions exceeds or meets expectations.
 Only the last category, of no placement, falls below expectations.

-Grading rubric for MA language (Greek or Latin) translation exam:
+Grading rubric for MA language (Latin) translation exam: